haresfaiez/haresfaiez.github.io/_posts/2017-06-06-The-thing-about-TDD.md

 Can we express it using types?
 Yes, of course.
 The enemy here is coupling.
-Manipulating abstractions without falling for biases and false symmetries is challenging if the types are not highly specific.
-There should be a balancing between coupling and the specificity of the type.
+There should be a balancing between coupling and the reusability of the type.

 Can we express it through tests?
 Yes, of course, and this is what TDD is about.
-The enemy here is the lack of correctness.
-Tests does not cover every allowed state.
-Tests suggest generalizations and that allows bugs to get in.
 TDD does that by stating explicitly each new rule independently of the code, then introducing it to the code.
 We decide how the solution will look like after adding the new decision;